 Using First-Party Publisher Data

 At Rakuten Advertising, we’re seeing that our network of publishers are quite open to collaborating and sharing their data – so long as there is a mutual benefit.
-What is needed now is for brands to prioritise building stronger, more collaborative relationships with publishers to better leverage and optimise the objectives they have set out to deliver during all phases of the purchase journey.
+What is needed now is for brands to prioritize building stronger, more collaborative relationships with publishers to better leverage and optimize the objectives they have set out to deliver during all phases of the purchase journey.

 Context vs Data

 Contextual advertising has long been a proven marketing strategy.
 And based on consumers desire to be shown ads that are aligned with their interests and integrated into their online content, it’s one of the most valuable strategies at a marketer’s disposal.

 Privacy legislation and browser changes mean that the usefulness of data provided by cookies is dropping, making context equally, if not more important.
 For example, a brand that partners with cash back publishers knows the context of where they are appearing, the audience demographics, and the consumer’s mindset when visiting the site.
 The brand doesn’t necessarily need to target specific people within the audience, as long as they appear contextually relevant.
 This enables the brand to create an ad experience that isn’t intrusive and enhances the consumer experience.

 For more information about cookieless, iOS14.5 or advertising strategies, visit rakutenadvertising.com and speak to an expert.